+📴 Bromium Live View E-

 Live View

-· • • Micro-VN A 0144
+Micro-VN A 0144

-The second secon Application: Internet Explorer
+Application: Internet Explorer

 Domain: msn.com

-Surveyor or Street Street Tabs: 1
+Annual and a second sec Tabs: 1

 Uptime: 00:00:28

 5. Navigate to one of the intranet sites that you configured during installation.